 Introducing Solid Foods

 Breast milk or iron-fortified infant formula provides all the nutrients your baby needs for the first 6 months of life.
 After 6 months of age, your baby requires other foods to provide more calories, protein and iron.
-Fortunately, most babies begin to show interest in other foods and develop the ability to eat them at around 4 to 6 months of age.
+Fortunately, most babies begin to show interest in other foods and start developing the ability to eat them at around 4 to 6 months of age.

-Pediatricians do not recommend starting solid foods before 4 months.
+Pediatricians do not recommend starting solid foods before 6 months.
 Most babies are not ready to handle solid foods before this age.
-The introduction of solid foods before 4 to 6 months may not provide the proper balance of nutrients and may make it more likely that the infant will develop food allergies.
+The introduction of solid foods before 6 months may not provide the proper balance of nutrients and may make it more likely that the infant will develop food allergies.
 Despite popular belief, adding cereal to the diet does not help babies sleep through the night.

 Each child develops at his or her own pace.
 Signs that your baby may be ready to try solid foods include: